phetsims/phet-info/checklists/new_repo_checklist.md

 ## Steps for renaming a repo
 - [ ] Make sure all commits are pushed to that repo.
 - [ ] On Github.com, go to repo -> Settings -> Options -> "Repository name"  and rename.
-- [ ] Rename in `perennial/data/active-repos`.
-Push the change to perennial and then pull perennial-alias.
+- [ ] Rename in `perennial/data/active-repos` and any other perennial data files it occurs in, like `active-runnables`, `active-sims`, `phet-io`, etc. Push the change to perennial and then pull perennial-alias.
 - [ ] Delete the old repo
 - [ ] Run `perennial/bin/clone-missting/repos.sh`.
 - [ ] Update `package.json` accordingly.
 Including but not necessarily limited to: